 Again, this shouldn't be surprising – it's the world's most populous country, home to nearly a fifth of humanity – but nonetheless, it's striking how many of these megacities you almost certainly haven't heard of.

-Where power lies
+Where the power lies for the world's largest cities

 Size, it seems, isn't everything.

 [Read more: Where are the largest cities in Britain?]